CHTC/chtc-website-source/file-avail-largedata.md

 we can process your request more quickly, please include details regarding the number and size of the input and/or output files you plan to host in `/staging`.
 You will also be granted access to out dedicated transfer server upon creation of your `/staging` directory.

 *What is the path to my `/staging` directory?*
 - Individual directories will be created at `/staging/username`
 - Group directories will be created at `/staging/groups/group_name`

+*How much space will I have?*

+Your quota will be set based on your specific data needs.
+To see more information about checking your quota and usage in staging, see the end of this guide: [Managing Staging Data and Quotas](#quota)

 [Return to top of page](#data-transfer-solutions-by-file-size)